steshaw19/multinational-retail-data-centralisation805/README.md

 ## Installation Instructions
 1. Clone the repository: `git clone https://github.com/steshaw19/multinational-retail-data-centralisation805`
 2. Install the required Python packages: `pip install -r requirements.txt`
+3. Install required SQL packages.
+This project used pgAdmin 4, SQLTools in VS Code, and SQLTools PostgreSQL/Cockroach Driver in VS Code.
+Full information on installation can be found in `sql_installation_requirements.sql`

 ## Usage Instructions
 1. **Database Credentials**: Ensure that the credentials for the source and destination databases are correctly specified in the `db_creds.yaml` and `sales_data_creds.yaml` files.